 |The Slavic and East European Journal (SEEJ) serves the Slavic profession by publishing original research and review essays in the areas of Slavic and East European languages, literatures, cultures, linguistics, and methodology/ pedagogy as well as reviews of books published in these areas.
 The journal is published quarterly by the American Association of Teachers of Slavic and East European Languages (AATSEEL).

 SEEJ is the oldest American Slavist academic journal.
 Founded in the years following World War II, it took on its modern form in the 1950s under the leadership of Professor J. Thomas Shaw, the famous Pushkinist.
+Professor Shaw wrote a detailed history of AATSEEL and the journal for the Golden Jubilee of AATSEEL in 1990.
 SEEJ is listed on the Thomson Reuters Index and is considered the premier American Slavist journal in Europe.